MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 The ManagedIdentity switch specifies that you're using managed identity to connect.
 You don't need to specify a value with this switch.

-For user-assigned managed identity, use this switch with the Organization and ManagedIdentityAccountId parameters.

-For system-assigned managed identity, use this switch with the Organization parameter.

 Managed identity connections are currently supported for the following types of Azure resources:

 - Azure Automation runbooks
 - Azure Virtual Machines
 - Azure Virtual Machine Scale Sets
 - Azure Functions

+You must use this switch with the Organization parameter.

+For user-assigned managed identity, you must also use this switch with the ManagedIdentityAccountId parameter.

 For more information about connecting with managed identity, see [Use Azure managed identities to connect to Exchange Online PowerShell](https://learn.microsoft.com/powershell/exchange/connect-exo-powershell-managed-identity).